dcSpark/shinkai-apps/docs/shinkai-tray-update-system.md

 - `tauri.conf.json`
 - `src-tauri/cargo.toml`

-As Shinkai Tray is in a monorepository and to simplify the versioning process, it's configured to use the `package.version` attribute from the **root** `package.json` which means versions attributes from `tauri.conf.json`and `src-tauri/cargo.toml` doesn't need to be updated or changed to create new releases.
+As Shinkai Desktop is in a monorepository and to simplify the versioning process, it's configured to use the `package.version` attribute from the **root** `package.json` which means versions attributes from `tauri.conf.json`and `src-tauri/cargo.toml` doesn't need to be updated or changed to create new releases.

 ### Development